coinbase/mesh-specifications/CONTRIBUTING.md

 To submit your pull request, follow these steps:

-1. [Open a pull request in GitHub][11]
+1. Follow these instructions on how to [open a pull request in GitHub][11].
 2. Click _Create pull request_ to submit your pull request.

 Once you submit your pull request, a reviewer will revise it, and either approve it or offer suggestions.

+#### Security Issues

+You can send a report through Coinbase's [H1 program][12].
+Check out the [Security][14] tab for more information.

-## Support Requests
+#### Support Requests

-For security reasons, any communication referencing support tickets for Coinbase products will be ignored.
-The request will have its content redacted and will be locked to prevent further discussion.

 All support requests must be made via [our support team][3].

+**For security reasons, any communication referencing support tickets for Coinbase products will be ignored.** The request will have its content redacted and will be locked to prevent further discussion.

+© 2022 Coinbase

 [1]: https://github.com/coinbase/rosetta-specifications/issues
 [2]: https://chris.beams.io/posts/git-commit/#seven-rules